 Whenever I take my toddler out in a stroller, I want him to fall asleep!
-It makes the journey easier, especially as he gets bored very easily.
+It makes the journey easier, especially as he gets bored very quickly.

 Some kids just straight up struggle to sit in strollers, even if it is constantly moving.

-Here is my guide for keeping a toddler entertained in a stroller, with 6 awesome tips.
+Here is my guide for keeping a toddler entertained in a stroller, with 6 excellent tips.

 How To Keep A Toddler Entertained In A Stroller – 6 Tips

 Take a look at these 6 tips to keep your toddler happy and content in their stroller.